 Set yourself up for a game you can win each day

 One of Stefan Wissenbach’s frequent mantras is “set yourself up for a game you can win each day.”
 That means: Don’t over-schedule yourself.
-If you have 25 items on your To Do list, and you can only realistically do 5 of them, then you need to shorten your To Do list.
+If you have 25 items on your To-Do list, and you can only realistically do 5 of them, then you need to shorten your To-Do list.
 If you don’t, you’ll subconsciously feel like you’re failing all the time, draining your motivation and energy, and stressing yourself out.

-When it comes to time management, we talk a lot about “rocks and sand” around the office (check out the video below for an explanation of what this is).
+When it comes to time management, we talk a lot about “rocks and sand” around the office (check out this video for an explanation of what this is).
 What it comes down to is: You have only so many hours, and so much focused energy, in a day.
 So choose one, two, or three very important tasks you have to complete today, and do them.

-If you have time left over, you can add more tasks to your list.
+If you have time leftover, you can add more tasks to your list.
 And with your spare minutes, you can do things like check email and respond to short questions.
 But, if you do this the other way around – answering emails and questions and doing the less important things first, you’ll likely find that you’ve worked the whole day without getting any of the really important things done.